 What can I do with the cash (loan)?

-As part of the MDPT process, you can receive up to 95% of the net sale in cash (as a loan).
+As part of the MDPT process, you can receive up to 99% of the net sale in cash (as a loan).
 You are not limited in what you can do with the cash.
-However, we suggest that you work with your CPA and/or financial advisor to develop a plan to grow the funds received so that it could double or triple (compound growth) over time.
+However, we suggest that you work with your CPA and/or financial advisor to develop a plan to grow the funds received so that it can grow (compound growth) over time.

 Can I stagger the maturity dates within the same transaction?

 Yes, as long as the amount totals exceeds the $1M minimum.
 Staggering several maturity dates within one transaction allows flexibility in your future financial planning.

 Will I ever have to actually pay taxes on the sale?

 Yes.
 All applicable taxes will be due in the year of deferral end, at the tax rates at that time.